What is DevOps?

 For example, although Jenkins is essentially a CI server, it offers plugins that can extend its functionality to cover most parts of a complete DevOps pipeline.
 Using Jenkins as the core of your DevOps pipeline, you can build out the rest of the functionality you need with plugins and custom scripts.
 This approach provides a middle ground between setting a pipeline entirely from scratch, and using a ready-made pipeline that is tied to a specific vendor or cloud.

-Getting Started with DevOps with Sumo Logic
+Getting Started with DevOps pipelines with Sumo Logic

 Sumo Logic helps put the DevOps philosophy into practice in several ways.